Skip to content

 image_width = image_size

-color_bar_options = [None, 'slices', 'volume']
+colorbar_options = [None, 'slices', 'volume']

-if color_bar not in color_bar_options:
+if colorbar not in colorbar_options:

 msg = (

-f"Unrecognized value '{color_bar}' for parameter color_bar. "
+f"Unrecognized value '{colorbar}' for parameter colorbar. "

-f'Expected one of {color_bar_options}.'
+f'Expected one of {colorbar_options}.'

 )